ElianCodes/ElianCodes/README.md

 # 👋 Hi there

-I'm Elian, a Software Engineer based in Belgium 🇧🇪, working as part of the core at [Astro](https://astro.build).
+I'm Elian, a Software Engineer based in Belgium 🇧🇪, [Astro](https://astro.build) Maintainer, meetup organizer, and BeJS conference co-organizer.

-I love to build things and share my knowledge with the world.
-Next to that, I also love to speak at conferences and meetups.

 ## 💡 You might know me from